danimfernandes/tkgwv2/README.md

 # Tips and suggestions
 - *Downsample your data*<br/>
 In the TKGWV2 publication we showed that, with the genome-wide SNP set, from 15000 used SNPs the error rates were under 0.50%, therefore one of our main suggestions is to downsample your data for a more time-efficient analyses.
 When starting from BAM files, we showed that downsampling them to a maximum of 1.3-1.6 million reads per file was sufficient to obtain an average of 23000 used SNPs per pair, and consequently run TKGWV2 with very low error rates at a much higher speed than if larger BAM files were to be used.<br/><br/>
 Similarly, for 1240K data, 60-100K SNPs per individual produced pairwise estimates with average used SNPs between 2400-6700, and error rates between ~3 and <0.5%, respectively.
-Doing this on individuals with ~800K SNPs reduced the running time of 'plink2tkrelated' by 36 times, from 330 to 9 seconds, for 10 relationships.
+Doing this on individuals with ~800K SNPs reduced the running time of 'plink2tkrelated' by 36 times, from 330 to 9 seconds, for 10 relationships.<br/><br/>
+We provide 2 helper scripts to downsample BAM files and text-PLINK sets, so you can downsample whole-genome ('downsampleBam.R') and 1240K data ('downsamplePed.R').
+Their default subsampling numbers are 1.5 million reads for BAM files, and 80K SNPs for 1240K text-PLINKs.

 - *Use simulations to get posterior probabilities for <15000 or <10000 SNPs*<br/>
 The estimated error rates when using the provided support files with genome-wide SNP set are at 3% for 10000 SNPs and 0.5% at 15000 SNPs, so we provide a helper script in order to see if these potentially less accurate estimates overlap with more than one relatedness class.
 This helper script runs simulations on the specific set of SNPs used to estimate that pair's relatedness.
 This information is contained in the files named as 'commInd1_Ind2.frq'.<br/><br/>